pleiszenburg/bewegung/README.md

 pip install -vU bewegung
 ```

-A complete installation of all optional components and development tools can be triggered by running:
+A complete installation of all optional Python components and development tools can be triggered by running:

 ```bash
 pip install -vU bewegung[all]